 Extraction of metal from metal oxide or conversion of metal oxide to metal.

 The metal oxide formed after calcination or roasting is converted into metal by reduction.
-The method used for reduction of metal oxide depends upon the nature and chemical reactivity of metal.
+The method used for the reduction of metal oxide depends upon nature and chemical reactivity of the metal.

 The different metals are extracted by different techniques.
 The different steps are discussed below:

 The metals which are low in the activity series are very unreactive.
 The oxides of these metals can be reduced to metal by heating alone.

 For example, Copper is obtained from its copper sulphide (Cu2S) are by this method.
 This involves the following steps :

 (i) The concentrated copper sulphide is roasted in the air to form copper oxide.